Mr. President, if your SEO sucks you're getting outranked.

 Earlier this week President Donal Trump said Google was rigged:

 Google search results for “Trump News” shows only the viewing/reporting of Fake News Media.
 In other words, they have it RIGGED, for me & others, so that almost all stories & news is BAD.
 Fake CNN is prominent.
 Republican/Conservative & Fair Media is shut out.
 Illegal?
 96% of….

 That was a big no-go for the SEO community.
-You can read more background information on this on Search Engine Journal (opens in a new tab) and a good explanation of why Google’s search results are shown the way they are from SEO veteran Bill Hartzer (opens in a new tab).
+You can read more background information on this on (opens in a new tab) and a good explanation of why Google’s search results are shown the way they are from SEO veteran (opens in a new tab).

-Barry Adams put together a solid background article on the neutrality of search results (opens in a new tab), as at the end of the day humans write the code that drives Google.
+Barry Adams put together a (opens in a new tab), as at the end of the day humans write the code that drives Google.

 In a nutshell, what does it take to rank well in Google?

 - Authority and trust.

 - Great content

 Let’s apply that to the Whitehouse.gov website!

 Does the Whitehouse.gov website have authority and trust?
 Yes, they have that locked down.